QuadieZ/ar-galaxy/README.md

 # ARGalaxy
-An educational AR web application about space and galaxy. \n Created as a part of a high school science course (2020)
+An educational AR web application about space and galaxy. \
+Created as a part of a high school science course (2020)

 ## Stack